 Monopause@Work breakfast launch event

-We would love you to hear your thoughts and feedback and please feel free to share with anyone else you might think would like to find out more about us.
+We would love you to hear your thoughts and feedback.
+Please feel free to share with anyone else you might think would like to find out more about us.

 If you’re interested in working with us, or finding out more about our projects, partnerships and opportunities, please do get in touch.
 We love to connect, share best practice and explore collaborations.